 Veterans with service-connected tinnitus often deal with more than just persistent ringing in their ears.
 In many cases, tinnitus is linked to other debilitating conditions, such as migraine headaches.
-In this article, we’ll explore the relationship between tinnitus and migraines and provide guidance on how veterans can obtain VA disability benefits through secondary service connection.
+Once a link is established between the veteran’s tinnitus and migraines, VA will assign a rating for the migraines in addition to the tinnitus rating.

 The challenge for many veterans is proving that their migraines are related to tinnitus.
 Veterans who experience debilitating migraine headaches triggered by tinnitus should maintain detailed records of their symptoms, including how often they experience migraines and how severely these migraines impact their daily activities and work life.
 Find out more below.